exercism/go/README.md

 Beyond filing issues, if you would like to contribute directly to the Go code in xgo, you should follow some standard Go development practices.
-You should have a [recent version of Go](http://golang.org/doc/install) installed.
-Our continuous integration (CI) tests that our code base works with the current "release" version of Go, the previous minor version release, and also with "tip."
-You don't need to have all of these installed, any one of them is fine.
+You should have a [recent version of Go](http://golang.org/doc/install) installed, ideally either the current release, the previous release, or tip.

 You will need a github account and you will need to fork exercism/xgo to your account.
 See [GitHub Help](https://help.github.com/articles/fork-a-repo/) if you are unfamiliar with the process.
 Clone your fork into a Go workspace on your GOPATH.
 Read [How to Write Go Code](http://golang.org/doc/code.html) if you are unfamiliar with Go workspaces and GOPATH.
-As an example, if you have `$HOME/dev` on your GOPATH, then you should cd to `$HOME/dev/src/github.com/<you>` to type the clone command.
+As an example, if you have `$HOME/dev` on your GOPATH, you should cd to `$HOME/dev/src/github.com/<you>` to type the clone command:
-Type `git clone https://github.com/<you>/xgo` then, to clone into `$HOME/dev/src/github.com/<you>/xgo`.
+`git clone https://github.com/<you>/xgo`.
 Test your clone by cding to the xgo directory and typing `go test ./...`.
 You should see tests pass for all exercises.
 (Oh wait, do you see the error message from paasio?
 Try what it says, `go test -cpu 2 ./...`.
-Tests should be clean now.
+Tests should be clean now.)

 ## Contributing Guide